Historical Count, part 3: Funnels and behavioral cohorts

 2. The Nth instance must occur within the conversion window of the other funnel steps.

-As an example, let's imagine a two-step funnel.
-We've set the Historical Count filter to 2 on event_a, with a date range of December 21st, 2020 to December 22nd, 2020.
-The funnel is:
+As an example, imagine a two-step funnel.
+In this example, the Historical Count filter is set to 2 on event_a, with a date range of December 21st, 2020 to December 22nd, 2020.
+This means that you want to know when event_a was performed for the second time (Historical Count filter = 2).

 Step 1 = event_a